 - He wasn’t adding any ideas to discussions during management meetings.

 When I initially met with Anthony, we created three main areas of focus and development.
-These areas were approved by his manager.
+His manager approved these areas.

 - Treating employees fairly and enhancing the personal accountability of each subordinate.